Protected Areas in New South Wales, Australia

 National Parks

-These are relatively large areas protected for their unspoiled landscapes and native plants and animals.
-They are set aside for public education and recreation, and usually offer visitor facilities.
+These are areas protected for their unspoiled landscapes and native plants and animals.
+They are set aside for conservation and public enjoyment, and usually offer visitor facilities.

 Nature Reserves

-These are areas of special scientific interest, set up mainly to conserve their native plant and animal communities.
+These are areas of special scientific and conservation interest, set up mainly to protect their native plant and animal communities.
 Few have visitor facilities.

 State Conservation Areas

-These are parks, often containing important natural environments, which have been set aside mainly for outdoor recreation.
+These are parks, often containing important natural environments, which have been set aside for conservation, public enjoyment and potential exploration.

 Regional Parks

-Near large population centres, these parks offer open space and recreational and cultural opportunities for urban residents.
+These parks offer open spaces for recreational use and cultural activities.
 Their environments have often been largely altered since colonisation.

 Aboriginal Areas

 These are places that have significance for Aboriginal people, or contain objects of Aboriginal culture.
-They are managed in accordance with the cultural values of the Aboriginal people whose heritage they belong to.
+They're managed in accordance with the cultural values of the Aboriginal people whose heritage they belong to.

 Historic Sites